eevee/eev.ee/content/2020-02-01-old-css-new-css.markdown

 Clearly, browsers needed some new functionality.
 But just slopping something in wouldn't help; Microsoft had done plenty of that, and it had mostly made a mess.

 Several struggling attempts began.
 With the W3C's head still squarely up its own ass — even explicitly rejecting proposed enhancements to HTML, in favor of snorting XML — some folks from (active) browser vendors Apple, Mozilla, and Opera decided to make their own clubhouse.
-WHATWG came into existed in June 2004, and they began work on HTML5.
+WHATWG came into existence in June 2004, and they began work on HTML5.
 (It would end up defining error-handling very explicitly, which completely obviated the need for XHTML and eliminated a number of security concerns when working with arbitrary HTML.
 Also it gave us some new goodies, like native audio, video, and form controls for dates and colors and other stuff that had been clumsily handled by JavaScript-powered custom controls.
 And, um, still often are.)

 Then there was CSS 3.
 I'm not sure when it started to exist.
 It emerged slowly, struggling, like a chick hatching from an egg and taking its damn sweet fucking time to actually get implemented anywhere.